 with built-in redundancies to eliminate or greatly reduce the likelihood of death or serious injury when a crash occurs.
 However, strategies have varying levels of effectiveness, feasibility, and implementation timeframes.
 FHWA has further developed a Safe Systems Solutions Hierarchy (January 2024) within the Safe System element of Safe Roads, as described below.
-Within that framework, the most effective strategies include removing
+Within that framework, the most effective strategies include removing conflicts and minimizing hazards, and where that is not feasible, better management of the conflict through speed reductions and managing conflicts in time.

-Accommodate Human
+Accommodate Human Injury Tolerance